Blog

 Why Become a Principal?

-• Analyzing the school's budget and determining how to allocate funds.
+• Analyzing the school's budget and determining how to allocate funds

-• Serving as the public face of the school, communicating with parents, employees, the community, and local and state governments.
+• Serving as the public face of the school, communicating with parents, employees, the community, and local and state governments

-Principal Requirements in Texas
+Requirements to become a principal in Texas

 To earn a Principal certificate in Texas, you must meet the following five requirements:

-2. You hold a valid classroom teaching certificate.
+2. A valid classroom teaching certificate.

 Master's Degree

-It's crucial to ensure that you earn a master's degree from an institution recognized by the Texas Higher Education Coordinating Board.
+In pursuing a post-graduate education in a field like Educational Administration, it’s critical to ensure that you earn a master’s degree from an institution recognized by the Texas Higher Education Coordinating Board.
 Otherwise, you won't fulfill all the principal requirements in Texas.

 Teaching Certificate